Translates of completely normal elements and the Morgan-Mullen conjecture: Introduction

 This paper is organized as follows.
 In Sect.~\ref{sec:previous} we present the known conditions under which Conjecture~\ref{conj:mm} is known to hold.
 In Sect.~\ref{sec:prelim} we present some background material that we will use along the way.
 In Sect.~\ref{sec:construction} we establish a novel construction of sets of completely normal elements, see Proposition~\ref{propo:a1a2-1} and Theorem~\ref{thm:completely_normal_translates}.
-In Sect.~\ref{sec:main} we introduce the family of \emph{$(n_1,n_2)$-partially completely basic} extensions of finite fields and prove a novel condition that ensures the existence of elements that are primitive and $q^n/q$-completely normal for such extensions, see Theorem~\ref{thm:main_condition}.
-In Sect.~\ref{sec:asymptotic} we establish an asymptotic result for $(n_1,n_2)$-partially completely basic extensions to possess the MM property (see Theorem~\ref{thm:main_asymptotic}) and in Sect.~\ref{sec:concrete} we establish the MM property for these extensions when $n_1=2$ or $3$, see Theorem~\ref{thm:main_concrete}.
+In Sect.~\ref{sec:main} we introduce the family of \emph{$(n_1,n_2)$-partially completely basic} extensions of finite fields and prove novel conditions that ensures the existence of elements that are primitive and $q^n/q$-completely normal for such extensions, see Theorems~\ref{thm:main_condition} and \ref{thm:main_condition_2}.
+In Sect.~\ref{sec:asymptotic} we establish an asymptotic result for $(n_1,n_2)$-partially completely basic extensions to possess the MM property (see Theorem~\ref{thm:main_asymptotic}).
+In Sect.~\ref{sec:comp} we explore the computational aspects of our work.
+In particular, we describe an algorithm that takes advantage of our theoretical arguments to establish the MM property for $(n_1,n_2)$-partially completely basic extensions, for fixed $n_1$, see Subsect.~\ref{subsec:algo}.
+Then, in Subsect.~\ref{subsec:concrete} we use the algorithm to settle the $n_1=2$ and $n_1=3$ cases, see Theorem~\ref{thm:main_concrete}, and comment on the $n_1=4$ case.
 We conclude this work with a small discussion about future additions or improvements to this line of research in Sect.~\ref{sec:discussion}.